Wedding Photography at Southwark Register Office/Camberwell House

 Photographing Weddings at Southwark Register Office

-I first photographed at the Southwark Register Office several years ago and immediately fell in love with it.
+I first photographed at Camberwell House several years ago and immediately fell in love with it.
 The beautiful Garden Room struck me as a lovely space for a small wedding ceremony.
 Later the same year, I documented another marriage and have enjoyed photographing numerous weddings there.

-My position at the front of the Garden Room meant I could take great photos of everything, including the all-important exchange of wedding rings.
+My position at the front of the Garden Room allowed me to take great photos of everything, including the all-important exchange of wedding rings.

 On arrival, an usher shows guests into the waiting room whilst the groom has his legal interview.
 The waiting area is a reasonably large and ornate room with a fireplace, mirror and seating around the walls.
 Although dimly lit, it’s still an excellent place for photos of friends and family chatting and meeting each other pre-ceremony.